serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ## Selling GraphQL in your Organization

+When using new tech, always a discussion of “do we want this, or not?”

 Ready to switch everything over, but not sure about how to convince the backend team?
 Well, here’s how I’ve seen this play out several times, with success.

 First, the frontend team would wrap their existing REST APIs in a serverless GraphQL endpoint.
 It added some latency, but they were able to experiment with product changes way faster and could fetch only what was needed.